USS Frank E. Evans: Decommissioning and disposal

-Frank E. Evans was decommissioned at Subic Bay and stricken from the Naval Vessel Register on 1 July 1969.
+Frank E. Evans was decommissioned at Subic Bay and struck from the Naval Vessel Register on 1 July 1969.
 The stern section was sunk as a target in Subic Bay on 10 October 1969.

 Awards

 Frank E. Evans received one battle star for World War II service, and five for Korean War service.
 According to the US Navy unit award website, Frank E. Evans had the following awards: